XanderVertegaal/python_exercises/superpy/README.md

 <br />

 ### **Revenue**
 An overview of revenue, expenses and profits for individual days and periods can be created by using the following command.
+The results are printed to the console and written per day to a csv file.

 * `revenue`: displays a report for a set date (default: _today_) and time period (default: single day) up to and including the set date.